upcmd/updocs-content/logs/c0115_vvvv.md

     ---Step2: [: check value of tom and it should be available in current stack ] current exec runtime vars:
     (*core.Cache)({
-      "john": "john in sub_loop func2",
+      "jerry": "this is jerry in global",
       "tom": "tom2 created in subtask2",
       "up_runtime_task_layer_number": 2,
-      "jerry": "this is jerry in global"
+      "john": "john in sub_loop func2"
     })

     self: final context exec vars:

     (*core.Cache)({
-      "john": "john in sub_loop func2",
+      "jerry": "this is jerry in global",
       "tom": "tom2 created in subtask2",
       "up_runtime_task_layer_number": 2,
-      "jerry": "this is jerry in global"
+      "john": "john in sub_loop func2"
     })

     ~~~SubStep1: [print:  ]